List of characters in mythology novels by Rick Riordan: Blitzen

-Blitzen (Blitz) is a 20-year-old dwarf or, more specifically, a svartalf from Nidavellir.
-He is the son of a Vanir, Freya, making him Magnus' cousin, and a dwarf, Bilì, who was eaten by Fenris Wolf while checking Fenris's prison rope.
+Blitzen "Blitz" is a dwarf or, more specifically, a svartalf from Nidavellir.
+He is the son of a Vanir, Freya, making him Magnus' cousin.
 He is sent alongside Hearth by Mimir to watch and protect Magnus.
 Though he keeps it up for two years, the task fails when Magnus is killed, but Blitz continues to look for him until they are reunited in Valhalla.
-As a dwarf, Blitz is sensitive to sunlight and will slowly turn to stone if exposed too much, which is why he always wears a copious article of clothing whenever there is sunlight, except in Folkvanger, in which sunlight is replaced by an aura radiated by Freya instead.
+As a dwarf, Blitz is sensitive to sunlight and will slowly turn to stone if exposed too much.
 Instead of forging, Blitz excels in clothing design, making him a laughing stock among his fellow dwarfs, but after he wins a match against Eitri Junior, he becomes respected and eventually opens up a clothing shop.
 In battle, Blitz uses his creations to assist himself, including chain-mail bow ties and vests.
 Blitz has had a strong relationship with Hearth ever since the former saved the latter's life, and the two are very protective of each other.